sunnatTuychiyev/Mazzaly_backend/README.md

 The importer also stores any categories (dish types or diets) returned by the API and fills the nutrition fields (calories, protein, fats and carbs) if that data is available.
+Amounts are parsed even when units like ``"kcal"`` or ``"g"`` appear next to the number.
 Nutrient names are matched case-insensitively so values are captured even if the API uses slightly different labels.
 Remote images are downloaded and stored in the `MEDIA_ROOT` directory so they can be served by Django.